 Public activities, children from aged 5

-- Learn about the diversity of shellfish
+- Learn about the diversity of the bird world

 - Observe and learn by handling real specimens

 During the workshop, the facilitator will present a range of stuffed specimens from the museum collections (tit, duck, kite, seagull, starling) as well as eggs, skulls and feathers.
 Participants will also be introduced to learning resources specially devised for the workshop including a listening game.

 To book a workshop of The Museum comes to you and on all administrative matters, the secretariat is listening to you.